 The person must be a non-orthodontist, and may come from an allied health field, from the corporate environment or be a private individual.

 A monetary award of $1,500 will be given to the recipient.
-In addition, recipients receive Round trip economy airfare for two plus basic ground transportation (i.e. taxi, UBERX, Lyft, etc.) between home/hotel/airports; Three nights for one hotel room at an AAO designated leadership hotel (direct billed to AAO); A total of $75 per diem (per individual) for three days to cover meals and incidental expenses; Two tickets to the VIP section for Opening Ceremonies at Annual Session; Six complimentary tickets to the Excellence in Orthodontics Luncheon at the Annual Session.
+In addition, recipients receive Round trip economy airfare for two plus basic ground transportation (i.e. taxi, UBERX, Lyft, etc.) between home/hotel/airports; Three nights for one hotel room at an AAO designated leadership hotel (direct billed to AAO); A total of $75 per diem (per individual) for three days to cover meals and incidental expenses.

 Should the award recipient be deceased or disabled at the time of the Annual Session at which the award is to be presented, his/her spouse or next-of-kin will be entitled to and offered full remuneration as outlined above.
-The spouse or next-of-kin will also be offered the opportunity to accept the award on the recipient’s behalf at the Excellence in Orthodontics luncheon.
+The spouse or next-of-kin will also be offered the opportunity to accept the award on the recipient’s behalf.

-The 2021 AAO Annual Session will be April 23-27, 2021 in Boston, MA.
-An AAO committee of past presidents will select the recipient in 2021 for recognition at the 2022 Annual Session.
-The 2022 AAO Annual Session will be April 29-May 3 in Honolulu, HI.
+The 2022 AAO Annual Session will be May 21-24, 2022 in Miami Beach, FL.
+An AAO committee of past presidents will select the recipient in 2022 for recognition at the 2023 Annual Session.
+The 2023 AAO Annual Session will be held in Chicago, ILI.